UK + US, 2026 prices

 MRI Cost for Sports Injury: Knee, Shoulder, Ankle & More 2026

 Sports-injury MRI is one of the highest-volume MRI categories in both the UK and US, driven by amateur athletes wanting fast return-to-play decisions.
-UK private prices start around £225 (wrist) and £250 (ankle).
+UK private prices start at £249, the flat published rate at Vista Health for any single body part.
 US imaging-centre cash-pay starts at $400.
 This page covers the cost by body part plus practical advice on when the scan changes your management.

 Sports-Injury MRI at a Glance